 - What type of airport are we talking about?
 Is it a small general aviation airport with limited aircraft operations and few based aircraft?
 Is it a busy reliever airport located in or near a metropolitan area?
 Is it an airport used by air taxi or commuter services?
-Or is it an airport that accommodates scheduled airline service? - What types of businesses will be operating at the airport?
-What types of products and services are in demand at the airport?

-- How much space will be required for each activity?
+Or is it an airport that accommodates scheduled airline service. - What type of businesses will be operating at the airport?
+What types of products and services are in demand at the airport? - How much space will be required for each activity?
 Will the businesses need to rent airport property?
 Under what terms and conditions can specialized aviation service operations (SASOs) be accommodated? - What minimum insurance coverage and indemnity provisions will be needed? - Is each minimum standard directly related to the aeronautical activities to which it will be applied? - What are the responsibilities of airport businesses regarding snow removal or facility maintenance? - If flight training will be provided to the public, should it be on a full-time or part-time basis?
 How many and what types of aircraft should be involved?
 What types of training should be provided?
 What provisions should be made for storage and maintenance of aircraft?

 Even when careful planning goes into establishing minimum standards, circumstances may change.
 That's why flexibility is the key to establishing and maintaining relevant minimum standards.
-Periodic reviews of minimum standards can ensure that they continue to be reasonable as the public's demand for general aviation products and services changes.
+Periodic reviews of minimum standards can ensure that they continue to be reasonable as the public's demand for general aviation products and services change.

-This booklet offers some guidelines for establishing fair and reasonable minimum standards.
-It includes a list of issues to consider when evaluating minimums and a sample set of minimum standards to use as a guide.
+This document offers some guidelines for establishing fair and reasonable minimum standards and includes a list of issues to consider when evaluating minimums.